bitcoinwords/bitcoinwords.github.io/_pages/pgp.md

 1. **Private Key** - your secret key that's used to sign messages and files. **DO NOT SHARE** your private key.
 2. **Public Key** - you publicly available key where users can send you specific messages or files.
 Senders use your specific public key in order to make messages **ONLY** viewable by you.
 You can also sign a message and display publicly and viewers can use your public key to verify you wrote the message.

 Besides sending an encrypted or private message, you can also **sign files**.
-By sigining a file, viewers will be able to verify that it has not been tampered with since it was signed.
+By signing a file, viewers will be able to verify that it has not been tampered with since it was signed.
 Perhaps you wanted to release a journal about Bitcoin and you want readers to verify that you were the author... you could use PGP to accomplish this.
 Readers could verify with your signature and rest assured that the journal has not been tampered with since it was published.

 ## How to get started?
 Be fearless.
 The only way to learn is to get in some reps!